karinafrank/comparing-immigrant-and-native-household-income-between-baltimore-and-fairfax-county/README.md

 ![alt text](https://github.com/karinafrank/comparing-immigrant-and-native-household-income-between-baltimore-and-fairfax-county/blob/master/Plotly%20Visualization.png)

 The same results comparing income for census tract and immigrant status among different races is shown above using plotly express in python.
+In python, it is possible to hover over the different bars on the chart and be shown exact income for the specific race and census tract.

 ### Conclusions